imrafaelmerino/java-fun/docs/README.md

 The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, streams... but, without immutability, something is still missing, and as _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)
-* You manipulate Jsons all the time and you'd like to do it with less ceremony and with spending no time googleling the solution because the library/framework you are using is to complex. json-values is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams and collectors, making json manipulation simple, fast and efficient.
+* You manipulate Jsons all the time and you'd like to do it with less ceremony and with spending no time googleling the solution because the library/framework you are using is to complex. **json-values** is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams and collectors, making json manipulation simple, fast and efficient.
 * You may be thinking, ok, great, I agree with all the described above, but, there are some scenarios where I still need a mutable Json as, after all, I'm programming in Java.
-With **json-values**, you can go from a mutable Json to an immutable one, back and forth, and the API to manipulate them is the same, being both implementations hidden to the user.
+With **json-values**, you can go from a mutable Json to an immutable one, back and forth, and the API to manipulate them is exactly the same, being both implementations hidden to the user.
 * Simplicity matters and I 'd argue that **json-values** is simple.
 ## <a name="notwhatfor"><a/> When not to use it
-json-values fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for Enterprise Object Oriented Programming.
+**json-values** fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for Enterprise Object Oriented Programming.
 So, don't create yet another fancy abstraction with a bunch of getters and setters or a complex DSL over the API.
 [Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4) from **Stuart Halloway** is a great talk that elaborates ironically on this point.
-## <a name="instalation"><a/> Requirements
+## <a name="requirements"><a/> Requirements
 Java 8 or greater.
-## <a name="wth"><a/> Installation
+## <a name="installation"><a/> Installation
 Add the following dependency to your building tool:
 ```
 <dependency>